2020 Formula One World Championship: Mid-season rounds

 The inaugural Tuscan Grand Prix, Ferrari's 1000th Grand Prix start, resulted in Hamilton's sixth race win of the season, and Mercedes's third 1–2 finish.
 Bottas overtook Hamilton into turn one before a major collision at turn two caused the retirement of both Verstappen (who had fallen from 3rd to 14th due to a power issue) and Gasly.
 This brought out the safety car for 8 laps to allow for the debris to be cleared.
 At the end of the safety car period, a major misunderstanding in the upper midfield led to a large collision down the pit straight, causing the retirement of Nicholas Latifi, Kevin Magnussen, Giovinazzi and Sainz Jr., and a red flag period.
 At the first restart, Hamilton overtook Bottas and led the race from there onwards.
 On lap 42, Ricciardo looked poised for his first podium since the 2018 Monaco Grand Prix when Stroll's Racing Point spun off the track due to a puncture, causing the second red flag of the race.
 This was the first time since the 2016 Brazilian Grand Prix that there were two red flag periods in one race.
 At the second restart, Hamilton maintained his lead to win the race.
 Red Bull's Alexander Albon overtook Ricciardo in the closing laps, earning his first ever podium and the first podium for a Thai driver in Formula One.

 At the Russian Grand Prix, Hamilton started on pole, but two separate five-second penalties for practice starts outside the designated area meant he finished third; teammate Bottas won the Grand Prix with Verstappen in second.

-At the inaugural Eifel Grand Prix, five cars retired in the forms of Russell, Esteban Ocon, Albon, Lando Norris and Bottas, who had started from pole.
+For the first time since 2013, Formula One returned to the Nürburgring GP-Strecke with the Eifel Grand Prix.
+Five cars retired in the forms of Russell, Esteban Ocon, Albon, Lando Norris and Bottas, who had started from pole.
 Hamilton took first place after Bottas locked up into turn 1 on lap 13.
 Hamilton would go on to win the race, his 7th win this season.
 Ricciardo claimed his first podium for Renault, finishing the race in third.
 The race also saw Räikkönen pass the record for most race starts.

-At the Portuguese Grand Prix, Hamilton took his 92nd win, taking the record for most wins that had been held by Michael Schumacher.
+At the Portuguese Grand Prix, the first in Portimão, Hamilton took his 92nd win, taking the record for most wins that had been held by Michael Schumacher.
 Bottas would finish second in the race, twenty-five seconds behind his teammate, with Verstappen finishing third.